jaymoz/Cub3D/README.md

 ## Project description
 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
+The project enabled me to explore ray-casting.
+The goal is to make a dynamic view inside a maze, in which you’ll have to find your way.

 ![image](https://user-images.githubusercontent.com/62575348/188270077-bb3d800d-b604-453b-bec4-faf381dd942c.png)